 Don't get me wrong, I love Walmart, but somewhere along the line, I guess they had to make up for the great "match other store's sales ads", lol.
 So now it's a game to see how often I can really save at Walmart! :^)

-If you live closer to a Walmart than to your local fabric store that is having a great sale on patterns (like JoAnn's fabrics) or if your local fabric store is "picked over" and doesn't have many patterns left in your size, simply take the ad up to the register with you (after you've shopped) and Walmart will honor other stores ads for Simplicity or McCalls brand patterns (and other things too!)
-Just be sure to bring the ad in with you and make sure the sale is STILL going on.
+If you live closer to a Walmart than to your local fabric store that is having a great sale on patterns, simply take the ad up to the register with you and Walmart will honor other stores ads for Simplicity or McCalls brand patterns.

 I'd like to remind everyone that WalMart pharmacies are offering $4.00 generic drugs.
 You can find the list on the WalMart website - www.walmart.com.
 Just look at the pharmacy section.

 Walmart online has freebies as a part of the site.